ApryseSDK/pdftron-react-native/README.md

 Version `2.0.2` is the last stable release for the legacy UI.

 The release can be found here: https://github.com/PDFTron/pdftron-react-native/releases/tag/legacy-ui.

-## TypeScript

-PDFTron React Native now has support for TypeScript.
-This update mainly benefits those who already use TypeScript in their applications.
-It also provides certain benefits to all customers, including those who use JavaScript without TypeScript.

-To get access to this update, simply update your PDFTron React Native dependency to version ___ or higher.

-### All Users

-Regardless of whether you use TypeScript, the following benefits are available:
-- Proper typings for our APIs which can be used in tools such as [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).
-This offers insight into the data being passed without referring to the [API documentation](API.md).
-- Greater type safety and reliability because we have migrated our source files from JavaScript to TypeScript.
-- Updated Add an API guides for [Android](https://www.pdftron.com/documentation/android/get-started/react-native/add-an-api/) and [iOS](https://www.pdftron.com/documentation/ios/get-started/react-native/add-an-api) to offer step-by-step, TypeScript-supported examples on accessing properties, methods, and events.
-Contributors should be aware that PRs will now be made to the `dev` branch (see <wiki title and link>).

-If you have questions, head to our FAQ's Integration section for [Android](https://www.pdftron.com/documentation/android/faq) and [iOS](https://www.pdftron.com/documentation/ios/faq/).

-### TypeScript Users

-If you are an existing TypeScript user, then our custom typings will be available to you simply by updating your dependencies.

-Note:
-- We recommend that our library is used with at least TypeScript v3.4.1.
-Although it can be compiled using lower versions, our typings will begin degrading to `any`.
-- Due to the introduction of proper typings to PDFTron's APIs, your compiler may now give warnings or errors about your usage of these APIs.
-In most cases these will not break your app but it is advised that you address them to take full advantage of TypeScript.
-It is particularly important to address them if you use TypeScript to emit files and have enabled `noEmitOnError` in your `tsconfig.json`.

-### Migrating to TypeScript

-If you would like to migrate, [here](https://reactnative.dev/docs/typescript#adding-typescript-to-an-existing-project) is a guide on how to add TypeScript to an existing React Native project and [here](https://www.typescriptlang.org/docs/) is documentation for you to learn about the language.

 ## Installation